AryanBhandary/AryanBhandary/README.md

 ## Hi there 👋

+My name is Aryan, and I'm an IT student at Islington College interested in Full-Stack Development!

-- 🔭 I’m currently working on my final year project
+- 🔭 I’m currently working on ExploreNepal, a travel planner for tourists.
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning MERN stack.
-- 👯 I’m looking to collaborate on frontend development
+- 👯 I’m looking to collaborate on Full-Stack development.

 <!--
 **AryanBhandary/AryanBhandary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.